torresdigital/completely-uninstall-lamp-on-ubuntu/README.md

 🟢 So I decided to share this script to once and for all remove the entire web server environment from your Desktop machine.

-✅ Use web servers with the Ubuntu server version.
-Avoid doing with the Desktop version.
+✅ To avoid any LAMP problems with your Ubuntu, creat web servers with the Ubuntu server.
+Avoid creating web servers with the Desktop version.

 ####  Current Ubuntu server version: https://ubuntu.com/download/server

 ![alt text](https://github.com/atorresbr/completely-uninstall-lamp-on-ubuntu/blob/main/img/completely-uninstall-lamp-on-ubuntu.jpg)